 What’s your favorite work moment so far?
 My favorite work moment happens every year when I get to participate in the decision-making process.
 It is inspiring to work with Thrive2027 cabinet members and community volunteers as they work through the process and make grant decisions.

 How do you take your coffee?
 Mostly decaf and mostly black.

 What’s your favorite book?
 "To Kill a Mocking Bird"

 What’s on your bucket list?
 To drive across the US.

-What is your role at UWGP?
+What is your role at UWSM?
 In my role as Director, Volunteer Engagement, I help ensure there are a variety of opportunities for people to volunteer to reach our community's goals no matter how much time they have to give.
 Often this is through helping organizations identify opportunities for team projects, but also through days of service, internal opportunities and developing projects in collaboration with our many community partners.
 Every day is different which keeps the job exciting.

 What’s your favorite work moment so far?
 We do a lot of work with our education partners.
 One of my favorite things is to start the day in an elementary school classroom.
 There is so much energy.
-Teachers at that age group are amazing.
+Teachers in that age group are amazing.
 I love seeing the students when something clicks and they are able to identify a new letter or read the sentence that has been a struggle for them.
 Their minds are always soaking in information and they're full of questions.